cloudspeech/houdini-talk/short-essay.md

 ![Harry_Houdini](https://github.com/cloudspeech/houdini-talk/assets/850521/b515b10a-2313-4bd9-9ed4-9e88a2e9f2d1)

-## Who was Houdini?
+## I am Markus, but Who was Houdini?

 Harry Houdini was a professional American magician and escape artist.

-He was famous at the start of the 20th century for his stunts in which he invariably escaped impossible-looking situations.
+He was famous at the start of the last century for his stunts in which he invariably escaped impossible-looking situations.

 In the [Washington DC prison
 escape](https://parkviewdc.com/2010/10/01/houdinis-escape-from-the-10th-precinct/)
-of January 1, 1906 it took him all of 18 minutes to defeat his handcuffs, open 5 locks of his cell, and get his clothes from the neighbouring cell.
+of 19-oh-6 it took him all of 18 minutes to defeat his handcuffs, open 5 locks of his cell, and get his clothes from the neighbouring cell.